 Cryotherapy guests wear bathing suits in an effort to expose as much skin as possible to the cold.
 To prevent frostbite, guests also wear surgical face masks, headbands, gloves, socks, running shoes, and ear protection.
 Once guests make it into the final chamber they’re not allowed to stand still.
 They’re encouraged to wiggle their extremities and move about.

-Cryotherapy, while widely used in Europe, is considered controversial in North America.
+Cryotherapy, while widely used in Europe, infact, there is one just 10 minutes from my home, next to the agency where I work selling Javea properties for sale. is considered controversial in North America.
 Cryotherapy is reported to help with recovery from musculoskeletal disorders, depression and fatigue.
 In addition cryotherapy may alleviate pain, reduce inflammation and the hypertonicity of muscles, improve joint and muscle function, relieve skin irritation, improve immune system function, balance hormones, and improve dermatitis and psoriasis.
 These are considered systemic benefits that result after 10 sessions.
 After one session, guests may feel more energetic and invigorated.